LITHUANIA: DISCOVER ONE OF EUROPE'S BEST-KEPT SECRETS

 Welcome to Lithuania: Cathedral Views & Your First Evening

 Your Lithuanian adventure begins at Grand Hotel Vilnius — a five-star property occupying the most coveted address in the Baltic states.
 Your Cathedral View room overlooks the stunning baroque Cathedral Square and Gediminas Tower, placing you literally at the heart of UNESCO-listed Old Town.
-Step outside and you’re immediately immersed in centuries of history; every street seems to lead to a church, a palace, or a hidden courtyard.

 ACCOMMODATIONS: Grand Hotel Vilnius, Curio by Hilton